Content

 Investment in the Local Economy

-While Spanish permanent residency cannot be purchased directly, foreign nationals may obtain a temporary residence permit by investing in sectors specified by law.
+While long-term residence in Spain cannot be obtained through direct purchase, foreign nationals may qualify for legal status by investing in sectors specified by law.
 The minimum investment threshold is:

 Relocating to Spain Without the Right to Work